What are intramurals?

 Does it cost to play?

 All intramural activities, unless otherwise noted, are free to all students, faculty, and staff within the Colleges of the Fenway.
-The only events that have a fee associated are the Turkey Trot (5 canned goods) and the Great Race Boston (20 canned good per person) to be donated to the Greater Boston Food Bank.
+The only event that has a fee associated is the Turkey Trot (5 canned goods to be donated to the Greater Boston Food Bank).

 How do I sign up?

 All event registrations, unless otherwise noted, are done through IMLeagues.com.
 All participants will need to go to www.imleagues.com and create an account in order to register for events.
 Use Colleges of the Fenway as your school.
 It is free to create an account and only takes a minute.

 Does everyone on my team have to be from the same institution?